 Within the laboratory at Femelife we have a tissue bank where we freeze and store oocytes (eggs), sperm and embryos for our patients.
 The bank has personnel and computerised system for full time monitoring.
 The procedure is done under supervision of the lab director, and is licensed by the ICMR, Govt of India.
 All tissue in the bank is stored frozen in liquid nitrogen at a temperature of -196C in vacuum lined tanks that are computer controlled and monitored 7 days a week with a dedicated alarm system.
 The embryologists are responsible for maintaining the bank and no other employee has access to it.

 The egg freezing procedure and the embryo freezing procedure both start the same basic way with hormone medication, injected over for 8–12 days, that stimulates the ovaries to produce multiple eggs.
 Freezing multiple eggs increases the chances of finding healthy eggs later.
 Study have shown that embryos survive the freeze thaw process better than eggs.
 The freezing of eggs is a recent procedure and may need further development for wide usage.

 Since viruses and bacteria can also survive at cryogenic temperatures it needs special attention.
-The risk of cross-contamination, i.e., transfer of bacteria or other microorganisms from liquid nitrogen to stored samples, is should be taken care.
-Some investigators have suggested that liquid nitrogen should be sterilised in order to prevent such contamination when so-called open cryodevices, which bring the sample in direct contact with the liquid, are utilised.
+The risk of cross-contamination, i.e., transfer of bacteria or other microorganisms from liquid nitrogen to stored samples, it should be taken care of.
+Some investigators have suggested that liquid nitrogen should be sterilized in order to prevent such contamination when so-called open cryo devices, which bring the sample in direct contact with the liquid, are utilized.

 In Embryo freezing Long-term storage does not impact viability/developmental potential of slow-frozen embryos.
 Cryostorage appears to be safe for slow-frozen oocytes as well.

 At times, frozen eggs or embryos need transportation for further use according to patient convenience.
 The shipping procedure carries risk of vessels being exposed to elevated ambient temperature and air pressure, vibration/other physical shock, and horizontal storage.